ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 This tells the Channel Module that we want the 10 most recent Entries from the Channel named *News*.
 Simple enough, right?
 Now that we've told it what to fetch, let's actually use that data!

+.. tip:: Here's the full list of available :ref:`parameters <channel-entries-parameters>`
+	for the :doc:`/modules/channel/channel_entries`.

 Variables
 =========